compneurobio/bioenergetic_capacity/README.md

 # How to

 Run scripts in sequence 1 to 5.
 Please read the comments in each file for more information.

+## R version info

+Tested on R versions 4.3.1 and 4.4.2.